‘S’ Rated USEF Dressage Judge

 When the Olympics came to Los Angeles in 1984, David was exposed the the discipline of Dressage.
 The exposure changed his entire focus …permanently.

 While owning and managing “The Paddock Riding Club” in Los Angeles, he graduated the USDF ‘L’ Program with distinction and then received his USEF Dressage ‘r’ certification.

 It was while working on his promotion to become a USEF ‘R’ Dressage judge, that USEF offered a clinic on judging Para Equestrian riders.
 Through the help of international judges Inger Bryant and Anita Own, David obtained his IPEC (International Para Equestrian Committee) approval.
-Not long after, the FEI also began approving these types of competitions, Dave received his FEI card as a 3* Para Judge.
-He presently holds a 4* certification.
+Not long after, the FEI also began approving these types of competitions, Dave received his FEI card as a level 3 Para Judge.

 David continues to enjoy his dual roles as judging in addition to clinics, helping both able-bodied and para athletes achieve their best.